Exawind/wind-utils/doc/manual/source/user/nalu_preprocess.rst

    conversion is performed within the code.
 The values in this case are two dimensional lists of shape ``[nheights, 3]`` where ``nheights`` is the length of the `heights` array provided.

+   Like temperature, the user can add sinusoidal streaks to the velocity field to trigger the turbulence generation -- see lines 25-29.
+The implementation follows the method used in SOWFA.

 .. note::